josholiv/josh-website/src/blog/post-1.md

 ---
-title: 'Intro: Welcome to my blog!'
+title: 'Welcome to my blog!'
 pubDate: 2025-04-01
 description: 'A brief introduction to my blog and the topics I plan to explore—from neuroscience and coding to hobbies like triathlon and 3D printing.'
 author: 'Josh Olivier'